jacquessham/sfotraffic/Part2/readme.md

 tr_d,type' = tr_dec20,type + g_bar(index_i,dec20,type'-100), where d between dec,20 and dec,24, type = dos/intl<br>
 tr_d = tr_dec20,type' \* (1 + p_i,j,type/100), where type = dos/intl<br>
 <br>
+In this phase, we will be using <i>prediction_step4.py</i> to predict and <i>viz_prediction_step4.py</i> to visualize the result.
 After the calculation, the result looks something like:
 <img src=Images/prediction_step4.png>
 <br>
 We can see the flaw of this model is that the prediction of international passenger traffic goes below 0 for about 12-15 months while the domestic passenger traffic prediction is fine.
 Therefore, we need to address this problem in the next step.